-Engage - eText Best Practices (UW-Madison)
+Engage - Best Practices for Instructors

-- Advance instructor access, experience, and practice with Engage makes a big difference.
 View the Engage help menu (for instructors) to learn about the basics of navigating in and using the basic features of the Engage platform.

-- Promote early engagement in the text (and practice navigating in Engage).
-Examples may include
+Promote early engagement in the text

 - Promote the key features your students may not know or understand.

 - Share the University interest in providing well-below market cost materials and ease of access for all students in a class.

 - If students wish to discuss opting-out of eTexts and the related fees:

 - Help students understand the academic benefits of eTexts from your perspective.

 - Help students understand the academic risks of opting out of the eText in your class.

 Inform your students how the DLT will be used in your course.

 - If you are using a publisher Digital Learning Tool (DLT) like Cengage MindTap or Pearson MyLab and Mastering, be sure to inform your students how the DLT will be used in your course.